jjcyz/airport-management-system/README.md

 **Task 3:**

-- As a user, I want to be able to add a new passenger to a aircraft
+- As a user, I want to be able to add a new passenger to an aircraft
 - As a user, I want to be able to add a new aircraft
 - As a user, I want to be able to add a new flight
 - As a user, I want to be able to view the passengers on the aircraft